digitase/sanger-rotation1/README.md

 ### Misc.

 src/
-    Scripts intended to be executed should have chmod +x set.
+    Scripts intended to be executed usually have chmod +x set.
     Other scripts are helpers executed by other scripts.
     Scripts with BSUB comment lines are intended to be bsub-ed.